Coronavirus (COVID-19) and chordoma

 While news about the outbreak is changing rapidly, knowing some basic facts about the disease, what can be done to prevent getting sick, and how it might affect you can be very empowering.

 We have compiled the following list of resources to help you find information about COVID-19.
 Please check back to this page periodically.
-We will add new information if it becomes available.
+We will add new information as it becomes available.

 Comprehensive information on the virus

-- U.S. Centers for Disease Control and Prevention (CDC) COVID-19 situation summary
+- Within the United States: COVID-19 information page from the U.S. Centers for Disease Control and Prevention (CDC)

 Information about COVID-19 and cancer